-If you’re investing in blog or web content as a strategy, you should be using “related content” campaigns to help increase readership and page views.
-The concept is really simple, based on what someone is already reading or viewing, suggest something that they would most likely be interested in, and keep them engaged with you and your brand longer.
+If you’re investing in blog or web content as a strategy, using “related content” campaigns can help increase readership and page views.
+Based on what someone is already reading or viewing, build in suggestions for what they're likely be interested in, which will keep them engaged with you and your brand longer.

 Here are two examples that we’ve used ourselves at Privy:

 Another great example of using related content is from a company called Nested Bean that sells a sleep system for newborns.
-As part of their strategy they have a blog that provides new parents with tips to help them in the early days of parenthood.
+Besides selling baby products, they run a blog that provides new parents with tips to help them in the early days of parenthood.

-They use this type of campaign to suggest a product that speaks directly to the topic of the article and the problem parents are likely trying to solve.
+This type of campaign suggests a product that speaks directly to the topic of the article and the problem parents are likely trying to solve.
 Smart!

 Next, we'll tackle a few ways you can grow your social following using a "no-form" campaign.